Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

 Nicaragua is the largest and least densely populated country in Central America.
 The country’s steady GDP growth since 2010 belies the low economic base, given that it has the lowest GDP per capita in the region, with some 60% of the population living below the poverty line.
 As a result, much of the economic drive has been the result of international assistance, particularly from the World Bank and other agencies.

-Nicaragua’s telecoms market has mirrored the poor economic achievements, with fixed-line teledensity and mobile penetration also the lowest in Central America.
-The broadband market remains nascent, with population penetration below 4%.
+Nicaragua’s telecoms market has mirrored the country’s poor economic achievements, with fixed-line teledensity and mobile penetration also being the lowest in Central America.
+The fixed line broadband market remains nascent, with population penetration below 4%.
 Most internet users are concentrated in the largest cities, given that rural and marginal areas lack access to the most basic telecom infrastructure.
 Internet cafés provide public access to internet and email services, but these also tend to be restricted to the larger population centres.
 To address poor infrastructure, the World Bank has funded a project aimed at improving connectivity via a national fibre broadband network.
 There are separate schemes to improve broadband in eastern regions and provide links to Caribbean submarine cables.